 Figure 104 Discovery Assistance Control field format

 The Discovery Assistance Type subfield is set to 0, to indicate that Sector Sweep Start Time field is present.
 When this field is set to 1, the discovery assistance signal schedule is indicated in the Extended Schedule element.
-This field is reserved when the Discovery Assistance Request Status Code subfield is not equal to SUCCESS.
+This field is reserved when the Discovery Assistance Request Status Code subfield is not equal to SUCCESS or the element is contained in the Information Request frame.

 Dwelling Time Present subfield is set to 1 to indicate that the Dwelling Time field is present in the DMG Discovery Assistance element and set to 0 otherwise.
+This field is reserved when the element is contained in the Information Request frame.

+Scan Mode subfield is set to 1 to indicate that the STA requesting discovery assistance is performing active scanning during the assigned discovery assistance window length otherwise the STA requesting discovery assistance is performing passive scanning.
+This field is reserved when The Discovery Assistance Type subfield is set to 1.

 The Discovery Assistance Request Status Code field contains the result of the discovery assistance request and is one of the status codes specified in Table 9-52 (Status codes) in 9.4.1.9 (Status Code field).
-This field is reserved when the element is contained in FST Setup Request frame.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

 The Discovery Assistance Window Length field indicates the discovery assistance window length value as confirmed by the STA transmitting this element in microseconds.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

+The Number of STAs Providing Discovery Assistance field indicates the number, N, of MAC Address of STA fields following it.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

+Each MAC Address of STA field contains the MAC address of a STA that is providing discovery assistance.

-This field is reserved when the element is contained in FST Setup Request frame.The Sector Sweep Start Time field indicates the lower 4 octets of the TSF of the DMG BSS at the time the sector sweep transmission starts.
+The Sector Sweep Start Time field indicates the lower 4 octets of the TSF of the DMG BSS at the time the sector sweep transmission starts.
 This field is present if the Discovery Assistance Type subfield is 0.
-This field is reserved when the element is contained in FST Setup Request frame.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

 The Temporary AID field indicates a temporary AID ….